Chaos-Taxi/Strength-Methodology/_posts/2018-11-16-Collaboration-vs-Negotiation.md

 Pvt.
 Carbonic: Sir... *khm...
 With all due respect, Agile methodologies are synonym of bold (yup, that's what I thought back then)...
 It pivots, or how do you call it "redirects" when it sees an obstacle that it cannot take down...
 It respects individuals in their fields of expertise, it makes a small autonomous team that builds itself as it builds the product...

 Cpt Millers: All right...
 Carbonic.
-Believe me, I have not fallen from the tree yesterday (ovo je kao nisam pao sa kruske).
+Believe me, I wasn't born yesterday.
 I know how they work.
 Tell me, why do 95% of them fail?

 Pvt.
 Carbonic: Well...
 I don't know.